 This allowance was confirmed in a binding private ruling by SARS dated 11 October 2018 (BPR 311) in respect of an application by a private company in South Africa to clarify the deductibility of the capital expenditure incurred to install solar PV systems at a number of sites owned and leased by the applicant.
-The systems were being installed to reduce the company's electricity costs
+The systems were being installed to reduce the company's electricity costs info@cedarsolar.com

 I hope this document helps you to understand solar better.
 It can be a very intimidating decision for a homeowner.
 Find an installer with a good track record that you can trust.
+Make sure you have an accurate consumption profile of your home or business and invest in quality components.
+Then you will have a solar system that performs like it should.

-The Cedar Solar Team 011 794 4664 info@cedarsolar.com
+The Cedar Solar Team

+More info: www.cedarsolar.com